openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 Multus CNI for MicroShift is targeted to be GA next release.

+#### Dev Preview -> Tech Preview

+N/A

+#### Tech Preview -> GA

+N/A

+#### Removing a deprecated feature

+N/A

 ### Upgrade / Downgrade Strategy

-Because both Multus and MicroShift RPMs will be build from the same spec file, they will share version and it is expected that they are updated together following MicroShift upgrade rules depending on type of operating system (ostree-based or regular RPM).
+Because both Multus and MicroShift RPMs will be built from the same spec file, they will share the same version and it is expected that they are updated together following MicroShift upgrade rules depending on type of operating system (ostree-based or regular RPM).

 Considering only the manifests, we know that on each start MicroShift will apply manifests forcefully overwriting any differences.
 However, MicroShift does not have any uninstall capabilities.
-If manifests ever change, for example some ConfigMap is renamed, then these old parts will keep existing in the etcd.
-This could have undesirable consequences of having two Multus DaemonSets if name or namespace of original DaemonSet changes.
-To make potential the transition to thick Multus smooth, we should not deviate from already existing resource names present in OpenShift's Multus manifests.
+If manifests ever change, for example some ConfigMap is renamed, then these old parts will keep existing in the database.
+This could have undesirable consequences of having two Multus DaemonSets if the name or the namespace of original DaemonSet changes.
+To make the transition to thick Multus smooth, we should not deviate from already existing resource names present in OpenShift's Multus manifests.
 This problem is not Multus specific - it is how MicroShift works and it is not part of this enhancement addressing this shortcoming.